open-source-tabletop/cadence/core-rules/core-rules.md

 ### Dice

-Cadence uses six-sided dice (**d6**) to determine the outcome of actions.
-Most rolls are based on a single d6 which may have modifiers applied to them.
-The roll succeeds if the number rolled is equal to or above the target number (usually written as the target number and a plus sign i.e. 3+), otherwise it is a failure.
-A dice roll can be negatively modified so that success isn't possible, though **a roll of 1 always counts as a failure** regardless of any positive modifiers.
+Cadence uses six-sided dice, written as **d6**, to determine the outcome of certain actions.
+Usually you roll a d6, which may have modifiers applied to it, and aim to achieve a target number or higher.
+A dice roll can be negatively modified so that it fails automatically, however **a roll of 1 always counts as a failure** regardless of any positive modifiers.

-You may also be asked to **roll-off** against other players, each player rolls 2d6 - the winner is the player with the highest combined result.
+Another common dice roll is the **roll-off** between multiple players, each player rolls 2d6 - the winner is the player with the highest combined result.
 In a tie, players roll-off again.

 Dice rolls should always be done in full view of all players, and, when a rule permits you to re-roll a dice **you may only ever re-roll a dice once** and you must accept the result of the re-rolled dice even if it is worse.

 ### Distance and Measuring

 Cadence uses inches for measuring movement and range, you'll need an inch-marked ruler to play.
 Always measure the distance to or from a model from the closest point on its base.
 You may measure any distance at any time, as long as it doesn't interfere with your opponent's actions or unnecessarily slow down the game.

-Remember that a model or object is considered "within" a certain distance if any part of it's base is closer than the specified distance and a unit is within a distance so long as 1 model from that unit is.
+Remember that a model or object is considered "within" a certain distance if any part of it's base is closer than the specified distance.
+The distance between units is the distance between the two closest models.

 ### Armies